DrChainsaw/NaiveNASlib.jl/README.md

     NaiveNASlib.nout(l::LinearLayer) = size(l.W, 1)

     # We also need to tell NaiveNASlib how to change the size of LinearLayer
-    # The Δsize function will receive indices to keep from existing weights as well as where to insert new indices
+    # The Δsize! function will receive indices to keep from existing weights as well as where to insert new indices
     function NaiveNASlib.Δsize!(l::LinearLayer, newins::AbstractVector, newouts::AbstractVector)
         # newins is a vector of vectors as vertices may have more than one input, but LinearLayer has only one
         # The function NaiveNASlib.parselect can be used to interpret newins and newouts.